InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: Experiments

 \subsection{Ablation Results}

-\textbf{Impact of Permuting Embedding Dimensions:} To show that \textsc{InceptionXML} is independent of the order of embedding dimensions, we randomly permute the dimensions of the input word embeddings before start of the training, train with this fixed permuted order and evaluate performance.
-This is repeated 10 times with different permutations before training.
-Only \textit{slight} variation in performance metrics can be observed in Fig: \ref{fig:boxplot} with respect to the median of each boxplot implying that the order of embedding dimensions has \textit{little or no} impact over the results of our model.
-Furthermore, it can be noted that there could exist a more suitable initial order of embedding dimensions but it only gives negligible boost in performance metrics.
+\textbf{Impact of Permuting Embedding Dimensions:} To show that \textsc{InceptionXML} is independent of the initial order of embedding dimensions, we randomly permute the embedding dimensions before start of the training, train with this fixed permuted order and evaluate performance.
+This experiment is repeated 10 times and only a \textit{slight} variation in performance metrics can be observed in Fig: \ref{fig:boxplot}.
+This implies that the order of embedding dimensions has \textit{little or no} impact over the results of our model.

-\textbf{Robustness to Lack of Word-order:} For testing the robustness of our method to the order of words in input data, we train the InceptionXML+ on the original training data for AmazonTitles-670K, but randomly permute the words in test set, and evaluate the performance.
-This is repeated 10 times with different test set permutations (Table \ref{tbl:word-order}).
-We witness only a minor dip in performance across the metrics, still outperforming \textsc{Astec-3}, and demonstrating the robustness of our encoder to lack of structure in short-text queries.
+\textbf{Robustness to Lack of Word-order:} We train \textsc{SyncXML} on the original training data for AmazonTitles-670K, but randomly permute the words in test set, and evaluate the performance.
+For 10 permutations, we witness only a minor dip in performance (\autoref{tbl:word-order}), still outperforming \textsc{Astec-3}, and demonstrating the robustness of our encoder to lack of structure in short-text queries.

+\textbf{SyncXML:} Table \ref{tbl:ablation} shows a comparison of the proposed \textsc{SyncXML} pipeline vis-\`a-vis \textsc{LightXML} for AmazonTitles-670K dataset.
+It is clear that the \textsc{SyncXML} training pipeline significantly improves upon the hard-negative mining technique as proposed in \textsc{LightXML}.
+Note that we keep the shortlist size consistent by doubling the number of shortlisted meta-labels as the fan-out doubles.
+We also observe that, as the fan-out increases, our detached training schedule improves the results more prominently.
+This can be attributed to the increased ``extremeness'' of the meta-task which ensures that the representations learnt by the encoder for the meta-task become increasingly more relevant to the extreme-task when the gradients of the extreme classifier are re-attached during training.

 \textbf{Self-Attention Layers:} The sequentially applied self-attention layers improve \textsc{InceptionXML}'s performance by only $1\%$ at max on the performance metrics as shown in Fig. \ref{fig:SA-ablation}.
-This further demonstrates the superior representation learning capability of our encoder for short-text queries as even without the self-attention layers, our model outperforms the ensemble model \textsc{Astec}-3 and the transformer model \textsc{LightXML}.
+This further demonstrates the superior representation learning capability of our encoder for short-text queries as even without the self-attention layers, our model outperforms the ensemble model \textsc{Astec}-3 and the transformer model \textsc{LightXML}. \\